-All candidates for the Degree of Doctor of Philosophy shall present for the approval of the Senate either a portfolio or a written thesis which shall embody the results of the candidate's special study or research, and which shall be accompanied by a declaration signed by the candidate that the portfolio or thesis has been composed by herself or himself.
-Any written commentary, dissertation, supporting documentation or thesis must be written in English.
+All candidates for the Degree of Doctor of Philosophy shall present for the approval of the Senate either a research project (portfolio with extended written text) or a full written thesis which shall embody the results of the candidate's special study or research.
+This shall be accompanied by a declaration signed by the candidate that the research project or thesis has been composed by his/herself.
+Any written extended text, supporting documentation or thesis must be written in English.